Vermont Children's Integrated Services

 Recognizing that programs serving young children and their families are most effective when they are integrated, Vermont has taken several steps to build a coordinated system of child development and family support services.

-Additional efforts are underway to continue moving Vermonts initiative for improved service delivery and outcomes forward.
+Additional efforts to continue moving Vermont’s initiative for improved service delivery and outcomes forward have since been developed.
 The state developed a central web-based data management system to support service providers and state-level CIS staff document outcomes and make informed decisions about policy and practice.
-When the Vermont Early Childhood Data reporting System (ECDRS) is fully developed, Vermont policymakers and practitioners will be able to track early childhood outcomes, measure the return on investments, inform program planning and policies, and drive continuous improvement.
-Vermonts Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program was embedded in CIS, ensuring MIECHV services are integrated into the existing prenatal and early childhood health and social support system.
-Agency staff are also working with local stakeholders to build every regions capacity to provide a full menu of integrated services to families.
+With the Vermont Early Childhood Data Reporting System (ECDRS) being fully developed, Vermont policymakers and practitioners are now able to track early childhood outcomes, measure the return on investments, inform program planning and policies, and drive continuous improvement.
+Vermont’s Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program is also embedded in CIS, ensuring MIECHV services are integrated into the existing prenatal and early childhood health and social support system.